Don't Just Fine-tune the Agent, Tune the Environment: Experiment

 \subsection{Experiment settings}

 \paragraph{Benchmark.} Our primary evaluations are conducted on the multi-turn subset of the Berkeley Function-Calling Leaderboard (BFCL) V3~\citep{patil2025bfcl}.
 This benchmark comprises a total of 800 samples, divided equally into four challenging splits: \texttt{Base}, \texttt{Missing Functions}, \texttt{Missing Parameters}, and \texttt{Long-Context}.
 More specifically, we construct a training set of 400 samples by selecting 100 from each split.
 The remaining 400 samples serve as our held-in test set to evaluate in-distribution performance.
-For out-of-distribution (OOD) evaluation, we use the BFCL V4 \texttt{web search} and \texttt{memory} tracks~\citep{patil2025bfcl} and ACEBench Agent split~\citep{chen2025acebench} as our held-out test set.
+For out-of-distribution (OOD) evaluation, we use the BFCL V4 \texttt{web search} and \texttt{memory} tracks~\citep{patil2025bfcl}, $\tau^2$-bench~\citep{barres2025tau} and ACEBench Agent split~\citep{chen2025acebench} as our held-out test set.
+Notably, our training set (BFCL V3) is confined to closed-domain API calls, while our OOD benchmarks introduce entirely distinct domains and capabilities.
+This clear separation ensures a rigorous evaluation of generalization.
 A detailed description of these benchmarks and their evaluation methodologies is available in \Cref{app:dataset_details}.

 \paragraph{Models.} To comprehensively evaluate our approach, we categorize the models used in our experiments into three groups. \begin{itemize}[leftmargin=12pt, nosep] \item \textbf{Base models:} These are the open-source models upon which we apply \ours method.
 We select \texttt{Qwen2.5-7B-Instruct}~\citep{qwen2025qwen25} and \texttt{Llama-3.1-8B-Instruct}~\citep{grattafiori2024llama} as our primary base models.
 As successfully applying reinforcement learning to Llama-based models has proven difficult~\citep{zeng2025simplerl,wang2025octothinker,gandhi2025cognitive}, we also include two SFT-tuned versions of Llama-3.1-8B-Instruct: \texttt{ToolACE-2-Llama-3.1-8B}~\citep{liu2024toolace} and \texttt{watt-tool-8B}\footnote{\url{https://huggingface.co/watt-ai/watt-tool-8B}}.
 Using these SFT-tuned models as base models allows us to demonstrate the general applicability of \ours on models that are already strong in tool use. \item \textbf{Open-source baselines:} To contrast our environment-centric RL approach with prevailing data-driven methods, we compare against four state-of-the-art SFT-tuned models: \texttt{Arch-Agent-7B}\footnote{\url{https://huggingface.co/katanemo/Arch-Agent-7B}}, \texttt{xLAM-2-8b-fc-r}~\citep{prabhakar2025apigen}, and \texttt{BitAgent-8B}\footnote{\url{https://huggingface.co/BitAgent/BitAgent-8B}}.
 As discussed in~\Cref{sec:related_work}, these models are representative of the dominant data synthesis paradigm to handle data scarcity issue ($\mathbb{C}1$). \looseness=-1 \item \textbf{Proprietary models:} To benchmark against the absolute state-of-the-art, we include leading proprietary models such as \texttt{Claude Sonnet 4}~\citep{anthropic2025claude}, \texttt{GPT-4o}~\citep{hurst2024gpt}, \texttt{Gemini 2.5 Pro}~\citep{comanici2025gemini}, and \texttt{o3}~\citep{openai2025o3}.
 These models serve as a reference for top-tier performance. \end{itemize}